nmfretz/down-the-rabbit-hodl/markdown/cypherpunks.md

 - <a href="https://nakamoto.com/the-cypherpunks/" target="_blank" rel="noreferrer">The Cypherpunks - Haseeb Qureshi (2019)</a>

-This 4-part series by ReasonTV called Cypherpunks Write Code goes into more detail on the Cypherpunk movement.
+This 4-part series by ReasonTV called Cypherpunks Write Code goes into more detail on the Cypherpunk movement and provides an interesting look at the early days of the internet.

 <div class="youtube-container-small">
 <div>